hnikoo/mlpManifold/README.md

 ```

 # Results
-We could se evolution of representation learned by the model.
+We could see the evolution of representation learned by the model.
 The mlp is trying to project them into a representation that can be separated linearly in the last layer.
 <p align="center">
   <img "Original 2D space of data with sinusoid manifold." src="frames/manifold.gif" />
 </p>